-Our Human Resources team has established updated norms and made significant changes to embed equity throughout our hiring process.
+Our People and Culture team has established updated norms and made significant changes to embed equity throughout our hiring process.
 Read below to learn more about how we incorporate JEDI into our recruiting, interviewing, onboarding, and ongoing human resources policies.

 IslandWood acknowledges that we live and work on the ancestral land of the Coast Salish people, who have been stewards of this region's land and waters since time immemorial, and who continue to protect these lands and waters for future generations, as promised by the Point Elliott Treaty of 1855, the Treaty of Point No Point of 1855, and the Treaty of Medicine Creek of 1854.

 While the majority of our work takes place on Suquamish (suq̀ʷabš) and Duwamish (dxʷdɐwʔabʃ) land, we also conduct programs on the land of the Snohomish (sduhúbʃ), Puyallup (spuyaləpabš), Muckleshoot (buklshuhls), Skokomish (sqoqc’bes), and S’Klallam (nəxʷsƛ̕ay̕əm) peoples.